src-its/help-content/markdown/e-signatures.md

-A signature is a bit of text (such as your contact information or a favorite quote) that’s automatically inserted at the bottom of every message you send.
+A signature is a bit of text that is automatically appended to your email messages (including both new messages and replies to incoming messages).
+They are generally used to provide additional contact information, legal terms or other information that is relevant to every email.

 ## Gmail